-Being the only character in the mad monsters line who is supposed to resemble a human, Mad Monsters Dracula comes off as more cartoony than the rest of the characters in the line.
-This isn’t helped by his screen printed outfit (similiar to the Joker) but there is a certain child like charm to the character.
-Of all the monsters, Dracula is the most difficult to obtain in most forms, it’s likely his case pack was lower than Frankenstein or the Mummy who were seen much more frequently.
+Being the only character in the Mego Mad Monsters line who resembles a human, Mad Monsters Dracula comes off as more cartoony than the rest of the characters in the line.
+This isn’t helped by his screen-printed outfit (similar to the Joker), but there is a certain childlike charm to the character.
+Of all the monsters, Dracula is the most difficult to obtain in most forms; it’s likely his case pack was lower than Frankenstein’s or the Mummy’s, who were seen much more frequently.

 Smooth Haired Dracula is believed to be the first version of the Mad Monster figure, even though they were trying to be generic as possible the theory was that by using smooth hair Mego feared they were infringing upon Universal copyright.
-When this was discovered the figure was first replainted (see below) and then resculpted to add texture to the Count’s locks.
+When this was discovered the figure was first painted red (see below) and then the sculptors gave a little more life to the Count’s locks.

 A close up of smooth haired Dracula, who is quite difficult to find (Picture courtesy of Charlie Balicki.

-Red Haired Dracula is believed to be a quick fix on the part of Mego to correct any similiarities to the Universal Dracula make up, a similiar fix was done for Mad Monsters Frankenstein as well.
-There are not many known examples of red haired Dracula in the world (Watch out for the recent reproduction figures) so the run time must have been limited on these figures.
-(Pic courtesy of Palitoy)
+Red Haired Dracula is believed to be a quick fix on Mego’s part to address any similarities to the Universal Dracula makeup; a similar fix was applied to Mad Monsters’ Frankenstein as well.
+There are not many known examples of red-haired Dracula in the world (Watch out for the recent reproduction figures), so the run time must have been limited on these figures.

 Sculpted haired Dracula retained the widest release of all Mad Monsters figures and remains the most commonly found on a type one body.